ematsumiya/linux/Documentation/filesystems/smbfs/cifsroot.rst

 using 'ip=' config option.
 For more details, see Documentation/admin-guide/nfs/nfsroot.rst.

-A CIFS root mount currently requires the use of SMB1+UNIX Extensions which is only supported by the Samba server.
+A SMBFS root mount currently requires the use of SMB1+UNIX Extensions which is only supported by the Samba server.
 SMB1 is the older deprecated version of the protocol but it has been extended to support POSIX features (See [1]).
 The equivalent extensions for the newer